stepanenko/react-info/README.md

 Understanding re-rendering and memoization in React:
 - Re-render is caused by a component’s props or state change
+- Re-rendering simply means calling the component’s function again.
+If that component has children components it will call those components’ functions, and so on all the way down the tree.
+The results are then diffed with the DOM to determine if the UI should be updated - this process is called reconciliation.
 - When a component re-renders all of its children components will also re-render, unless they are memoized
 - `useState` is a good solution if the rendered output depends on the value, otherwise `useRef` would be a more optimal solution
 - One of the most important concepts for optimizing React is memoization (caching results of a function, and returning the cache for subsequent calls)
+- Memoization uses memory and can be less performant in certain cases.
+- When a component is memoized, instead of re-rendering it, React diffs the component's new props with its previous props.
+The trade off that needs to be considered here is how intensive it is to compare the props vs running the function.
+If you have a large object in your props, it could be less performant to memoize that component.
 - [continue... ](https://engineering.udacity.com/understanding-re-rendering-and-memoization-in-react-13e8c024c2b4)

 When does React re-render components?: